Pixboost/pixboost-js/README.md

 #### Custom reload events

-Library supports native DOM events and JQuery.
-You can specify list of events separated by comma in `data-events` or `data-jquery-events` attributes.
+The library supports native DOM events and JQuery.
+You can specify a list of events separated by the comma in `data-events` or `data-jquery-events` attributes.
 For example,

 ```
     <script type="text/javascript" src="https://pixboost.com/libs/pixboost.js"